ogniandantchev/ML_engineer_nd009_capstone/report.md

 Models based on Neural Networks are able to handle more complex nonlinear patterns.
 They have less restrictions and make less assumptions; have high predictive power and can be easily automated.
 Their cons -- they require more data; can be more difficult to interpret, and, it is more difficult to derive confidence intervals for the forecast.

-In this project, three different Neural Networks were implemented.
+In this project, three different Neural Networks were implemented for time series forecasting.
 A Recurrent Neural Network (RNN) with Gated Recurrent Unit (GRU) from the Keras API, as described in the TensorFlow Tutorials in [ [1](#6-references) ].
-Second is a Dilated Causal CNN, I implemented earlier in [ [2](#6-references) ] and as originally described in [ [6](#6-references) ] by Aaron van den Oord, Sander Dieleman et al.  Both 1st and 2nd models use TensorFlow 2.5.
+Second is a Dilated Causal CNN, I implemented earlier in [ [2](#6-references) ] and as originally described in [ [6](#6-references) ] by Aaron van den Oord, Sander Dieleman et al.  Both 1st and 2nd models use Keras and TensorFlow 2.5.
 The third model implemented is based on the DeepAR+ algorithm of Amazon Forecast by AWS.

 ### Problem Statement